 Regular attendance at and participation in all meetings of courses for which a student is registered is expected.
 It is the instructor's responsibility to set and to communicate to students the participation requirements for each course.
-The degree to which classroom participation is required and whether or not work missed by a student during an absence may be made up is at the discretion of the instructor.
+The degree to which classroom participation is required and whether or not work missed by a student during his absence may be made up is at the discretion of the instructor, subject to the policies on class absences related to observance of religious holy days stated below.

-When, in the judgment of the instructor, a student has been absent excessively, the instructor may report the absences to the Dean of the College in which the course is offered and recommend that the student be dropped from the course with a grade of "F." If the Dean approves the recommendation, he advises the Registrar, who in turn advises the instructor and student of the action taken.
+When, in the judgement of the instructor, a student has been absent excessively, the instructor should report the absences to the Dean of the College in which the course is offered and recommend that the student be dropped from the course with a grade of "W" or "F." If the Dean approves the recommendation, he advises the Registrar, who in turn advises the instructor and student of the action taken.

-A student who enrolls for a course and then does not attend is considered absent from class until he/she officially drops the course or until he/she has accumulated an excessive number of absences and is dropped from the class with a grade of "F."
+A student who enrolls for a course and then does not attend will be considered absent from class until he/she officially drops the course or until he/she has accumulated an excessive number of absences and is dropped from the class with a grade of "F."